Many students find this time to be exciting and stimulating – an opportunity for change and growth; but for others it may not have the same effect.

 Keeping in touch with family and friends can help you feel supported and connected, which is important for adjusting to a new place.
 Bear in mind that, equally, too much contact can make you feel more homesick and add to those feelings.

 One of the most reliable ways to beat homesickness is to immerse yourself in university life, even if this may feel daunting at first.
-Put yourself into situations where you’ll meet new people, especially if you have similar interests.

 Bring some home comforts with you